What-a-stupid-username/comfyui-CustomCodeNode/README.md

 # comfyui-CustomCodeNode

 Provide custom nodes to let you write Python code snips directly in the ComfyUI web ui.

+Writing a plugin to implement some less universal small functions is really **too** troublesome.

 ## Usage